walterhiggins/WMPJS/README.md

 ### Introduction
 One of the great things about computers is that they can make decisions and take different paths through a program based on those decisions.
 If computer programs did the exact same thing every time then they would be pretty boring.
 Can you imagine playing a computer game which always did the same thing?
 Computers make decisions all the time.
 When you're playing minecraft, the server is constantly checking to see if any players have died or if their health or hunger levels are low.
 It's checking to see if a creeper is about to explode or if a villager will accept a trade offer.
 All of these decisions are made using the humbly named `if` statement.
 The `if` statement is such a useful statement that it's available in pretty much every programming language including Java and Javascript.

+In this recipe we'll create a simple number-guessing game using the `if` statement to figure out if the player guesed correctly.

     var input = require('input');
     var dice = require('dice');